 And it’s actually ok.

 You’re here because you want strategies to help you when those moments of anxiety bubble to the surface like fine champagne when the cork has been removed.

 Well darling, you’re safe.
 You’re in good company.
 Lean in.
 Wear your comfiest pyjamas if you want to.
 It’s time for you to embrace your anxiety into your next role.
 To work alongside of it rather than push it aside.
 To find out what triggers anxiety girl and how to dial her down.
 To show her how to put on her crown and step into her God given title.

-Are you ready to take off all the roles you’ve placed on your life, not let anxiety control you and just be imperfect, but perfectly you?
+If you are ready to take off all the roles you’ve placed on your life and not let anxiety control you, I’d love to work with you!